Kwame-Bright/First-Repository/README.md

-THis is my first practice on GIT
+THis is my first practice on GIT.
+Going to be an amazing run.
+I am here for it